TheBnl/silverstripe-mapbox/README.md

 GoogleGeocoding:
   google_api_key: 'YOUR_API_KEY'
 ```
-The map can be configured to hold an icon as such:
+The map can be configured and optionally be configured to hold an icon, the sintax follows the leaflet configuration, any option that you can pass there is passable here.
+All set options will be combined to a json object.
 ```
 MapBox:
+  map_options:
+    dragging: false
+    zoomControl: false
+    scrollWheelZoom: false
+  icon_options:
-  icon_image: 'path/to/the.icon'
+    iconUrl: 'path/to/the.icon'
-  icon_size:
-    width: 43
+    iconSize:
+      - 50
-    height: 50
+      - 50
-  icon_anchor:
-    x: 22
+    iconAnchor:
+      - 25
-    y: 50
+      - 50
 ```

 ## License